Send Lawyers, Drugs, and Money – Sometimes Cancer Isn’t About You

 “I need to fix this.”

-You’re in survival mode
+At first, cancer puts us in survival mode

 You’re consulting with doctors.
 You’re talking with nurses.
 You’re searching google (be careful with this one – even a paper cut on the internet is a death sentence.)
 You’re getting your chemo drugs.
 You’re juggling the insurance co-pays, covered costs and not-covered costs – wondering where all the money will come from to keep you alive.